 Of course, in this sort of environment, you'll make mistakes.
-As a student, you're not being led down the garden path of the "one right answer" according to the curriculum.
+As a student, you're Real life has no not being led down the garden path of the "one right answer" according to the curcurriculum.

+riculum.
 As in real life, there is no curriculum.
 You'll make mistakes; it will get messy.
 But those messes give you exactly the kind of feedback you need.